alecGraves/rusty-macros/README.md

 If you do not want to build the macros from source, you can access [prebuilt ones hosted on my onedrive](https://kennesawedu-my.sharepoint.com/:u:/g/personal/agrave15_students_kennesaw_edu/Ed3Oll0jkglDp1T9QGB-HmABDtcJX1-9GfFMZN3bynBYBw?e=gsKUJ5)

-once you have the .exe's, move them all to one folder (typically name bin), and add the folder to your path.
-Now you can restart cmd, and you should be able to use the macros from any folder!
+Once you have the .exe's, move them all to one folder (typically name bin), and add the folder to your environment variables.
+(in windows 10,
+1. search for 'edit environment variables for your account'
+2. double click on Path in the user variables (top box)
+3. click New and add the path to your bin

+Then you can restart cmd, and you should be able to use the macros from any folder!

 ## Notes:
 I could use cargo, it is a nice system with plenty of functionality, but my use case is pretty simple, so instead, I am just using rustc: